fakhte02/fakhte/README.md

 # fakhte

-just a prank for my bestie
+just a prank for my bestie 'kosar'